reischapa/kv-ates/README.md

   * PUT is a full-entity replacement of an existing entity.
 Idempotent.

   * PATCH is a partial update of an existing entity.
 NOT idempotent.

+## html, icons that pull events into the void:
+  * `<i>` elements (at least, those that have FontAwesome classes) need to have `pointer-events: none;` in their CSS in order to allow clicks to pass through to other elements behind them